MuhammadUzairNisar/WE-SPEND-WISE-BACKEND/documents/expense/EXPENSE_API_REFERENCE.md

 Expense sources are designed to work with the transaction system:

+**Fixed Expense:**
-- When an expense source is processed, it creates a transaction
+- When processed by cron job, it creates a transaction
 - Transaction title format: `Added Expense for {name} on {formatted_date}`
 - The wallet balance is automatically deducted when transactions are created
+- Balance verification before processing

+**Spontaneous Expense:**
+- Transaction is created immediately upon expense creation
+- Transaction title format: `Expense: {name}`
+- Wallet balance is updated instantly
+- Balance checked before transaction (returns error if insufficient)
+- Can be retrieved via `/api/expenses/transactions` endpoint

 ### With Notification System

-Expense sources work with cron jobs to send notifications:
+Fixed expense sources work with cron jobs to send notifications:

-- Notifications are sent at 9 AM on the cycle date
+- Notifications are sent at 9 AM on the cycle date (fixed expense only)
 - User is prompted to confirm if they made the expense
 - Upon confirmation, a transaction is created and balance is deducted
 - The relaxation date is updated for the next cycle
+- Spontaneous expenses do not trigger automated notifications

 ---